Canola oil is a vegetable oil from the rapeseed plant that’s rich in monounsaturated and polyunsaturated fats, while being low in saturated fats.

 6. Kirkland Signature Canola Oil Cooking Spray

 Kirkland Signature Canola Oil Cooking Spray fits a convenient niche for people who need a quick coating of oil on a pan or a dish before baking and cooking, but still want a solid, high-quality canola oil.

-Great Bazaar Swad Canola Oil is also genetically modified, which might be a turn-off for some people.
-The decent-sized 96 ounce container is the one upside to this otherwise middle of the road canola oil.
+Pure Wesson is a pretty standard canola oil.
+Non-organic, and using GMO ingredients, both might be a turn-off for some people.
+The decent-sized 64 ounce container is the one upside to this otherwise middle of the road canola oil.

 10. Crisco Canola Oil with DHA

 Crisco Canola Oil takes the unusual step of fortifying this canola oil with DHA and EPA, two constituents of omega 3 fatty acids that have particular health benefits.

 However, adding these ingredients makes it necessary to add preservatives to make the combination shelf-stable.

 Further, this canola oil is derived from genetically modified plants, so unless you are struggling to find sources of DHA and EPA in your diet and for whatever reason don’t want to take a fish oil supplement, you’d likely be better off with a different canola oil.

 Best canola oil overall: Aunt Patty’s Canola Oil

 Aunt Patty’s Canola oil is organic, non-GMO, and comes in bulk.
 It’s the perfect choice for serious cooks who don’t want to sacrifice on quality, and as a result, Aunt Patty’s takes our top overall spot.